JordanSpencerWu/old-website/_posts/blog/2016/2016-02-26-drawing-with-svg.markdown

 title:  "Drawing With SVG"
 date:   2016-02-26 13:15:00
 ---

 Scalable Vector Graphics (SVG) is a markup language for describing two-dimensional vector graphics.
 This allows you to draw images that has the same scaling in any screen size.
 This is great for creating images that will be used on a moblie, tablet, and desktop screens.
 This makes SVG very responsive and many images these days are replaced with svg.
 In this blog I will go over some of the basic shapes you can draw with svg.

 #### SVG Elements

 HTML5 introduced a new elment called `svg` which allows you to use svg inside your html.
-This element tells the browser that it is a svg and will act like a canvas for yourtwo-dimensional vectors graphics.
+This element tells the browser that it is a svg and will act like a canvas for your two-dimensional vectors graphics.
 This element has a few attributes that we can use, the commonly used attributes are `width` and `height`.
 Lets start off by creating our svg and defining a width and height for it.

 {% highlight html %}
   <svg height="250" width="250">